SWIRTH9092/pass-it-around/readme.md

 - Local Server (3000)
 - .env file
 - .gitignore file
 - github
 - change title on top of page.... to reflect count.
+- added link to count down number of bottles